 Wisconsin is a great place to live and work.
 As the leaves change this fall, it would be easy to get swept up in the Wisconsin scenery and the bustle of the upcoming holiday season.
-But today is Blog Action Day, and this reminds us to step back and look at the bigger picture.
 While the temperatures drop and we look forward to the next season, there are many out there worried about providing food for their families.

 Though personal donation is the most obvious way to help your local food pantries, there are other solutions to consider.

 - Host a food drive for larger scale donations.